nikhilphadke/image-editor-hpp/Cropping/Readme.txt

-//This contains sources files for image cropping module
+//This folder contains sources files for image cropping module